Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

-Abdominoplasty or stomach skin tightening surgery is a cosmetic procedure.
-It can perform to remove excess skin after multiple pregnancies.
-A tummy tuck surgery, also known as Abdominoplasty can improve your body appearance and make it more convenient to wear the clothes you wish.
-So, it counts as a cosmetic surgery.
-But also, research has also shown it can help relieve incontinence and posture problems.
-Medicare will only contribute to a portion of procedures performed due to medical reasons.
+Abdominoplasty, or stomach skin tightening surgery, is a cosmetic surgery procedure.
+It can be performed to remove excess skin after pregnancy or major weight loss.
+Tummy tuck surgery, also known as Abdominoplasty, can improve your waistline by removing excess skin and make it more comfortable to wear the clothes you prefer.
+Therefore, this is why it is known as a cosmetic surgery.
+But, research has also shown it can help relieve incontinence and posture problems.
+Please note that Medicare will only contribute to a portion of procedures performed due to medical reasons.
 It does not cover abdominoplasty procedures for cosmetic purposes.

-Since 2016, tummy tuck Medicare rebate requirements have changed.
+Since 2016, tummy tuck (Abdominoplasty) Medicare rebate requirements have changed.
 Previously, it was covered by Medicare for women who had experienced pregnancy.
-But, now there is more restriction on applying for Medicare rebate for this procedure.
-This surgery count as a cosmetic procedure that helps women to get back to their previous pregnancy body shape.
-But there are some medical benefits on tummy tuck surgery as well.
-Medicare will assess your situation individually and you may be qualify for tummy tuck Medicare rebate if you meet the requirements.
+But now there are more restrictions on applying for a Medicare rebate for this procedure.
+This surgery counts as a cosmetic procedure that helps women get back to their previous pregnancy body form.
+But there are some medical benefits to tummy tuck (Abdominoplasty) surgery as well.
+Medicare will assess your situation individually, and you may qualify for a tummy tuck (Abdominoplasty) Medicare rebate if you meet the requirements.

-You may be eligible for a partly Medicare tummy tuck rebate if you suffer from any of the following medical issues:
+You may be eligible for a partial Medicare tummy tuck (Abdominoplasty) rebate if you suffer from any of the following medical issues:

 Loss of 5 BMI Points or More

 For an Abdominoplasty Medicare rebate, you must have lost a significant amount of weight.
 It is about losing at least 5 BMI points.
-Basically, if you have lost around 10 kgs. to 15 kgs. of weight in a short period of time, you may be eligible for a Medicare funded tummy tuck procedure.
-Also, you must maintain a steady weight with minimal fluctuations for at least six months to be eligible for Medicare tummy tuck.
+Basically, if you have lost around 10 kgs to 15 kgs of weight in a short period of time, you may be eligible for a Medicare-funded tummy tuck (Abdominoplasty) procedure.
+Also, you must maintain a steady weight with minimal fluctuations for at least six months to be eligible for Medicare tummy tuck (Abdominoplasty).

 Skin Rashes and Infections